kod-luis/Scripts/README.md

 # Scripts
 * _**Doc Searcher**_

-  A script that lists every file starting at the script's location within the chosen type.
+  A script that lists every file (even the ones inside folders and subfolders) starting at the script's location within the chosen type.

 * _**Info PC Local**_